Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: The general case

 Since the classes of simple perverse sheaves form a basis of the $\Zz$-module $K(A)$, there exists some $i\in I$ such that

 in $K(A)$ for some non-zero integers $m$ and $m_j$ and some simple perverse sheaves $M_{i,j}$ not isomorphic to~$M$.

 The isomorphism class of the complex $\pi_i^*M_i$ is invariant under translation by elements of $\ker(\pi_i)$, and a fortiori by the abelian subvariety $A'=\ker(\pi_i)^{\circ}$.
 We claim that this implies that the same property holds for $M$ and the other constituents $M_{i,j}$.
 Indeed, the $\bar{k}$-valued points of $A'$ act on the finite set of isomorphism classes of the simple perverse sheaves $(M,M_{i,j})$, and thus the stabilizer of any of them is a finite index subgroup.
 Since it is also an algebraic subgroup, it is equal to $A'(\bar{k})$, and the assertion follows.
+Thus the isomorphism class of~$M$ is invariant under translation by the non-trivial abelian variety~$\ker(\pi_i)^{\circ}$, as desired. \end{remark}